 My notes: You should use fresh peaches instead of the sauteed ones in order to keep the carbs and fats low.

 For the overnight Maple Bran Oats, use just 1 teaspoon maple syrup or honey or some healthy sugar substitute like Erythritol or Stevia.

 You can also try this with various other fruits – strawberries, blueberries and any sort of berry you can think of (see the image at the end of the article).
 Apples might work for the extra crunch.

-My notes: Instead of the sugar, use 1 tablespoon of raw honey or a sugar substitute like Stevia.
+My notes: Instead of the sugar, use 1 tablespoon of raw honey or a sugar substitute like the ones mentioned above.
 Or just don’t add any sugar, the bananas are sweet enough anyway!

 Grain Free Blondies

 My notes: Add just half of the almond butter in order to keep things healthier.
 Also, you can definitely use regular eggs instead of the flax eggs.

 These are perfect for the hot days of summer and extremely refreshing.
 This has become the favorite dessert and ice cream replacement in our home.
 Healthy and delicious!

 The biggest advantage of protein bars is, in my opinion, the fact that they keep you full for a long time.
 And this one that I’m recommending is probably the cleanest of them all.